ljungmark/blockchain/docs/README.md

 Each block consist of;
 * An index
 * Some data (in our case a sender, a receiver and a message)
+* A nonce
 * A timestamp
 * A hash
+* A reference to the previous block

 ![Block](block.png)